ctb/titus-blog/src/2016-what-is-open-science.rst

 experimental technique (e.g. microscopy), a mathematical approach (e.g. calculus), or a new computational framework (e.g. multi scale modeling of chemical systems).
 This is most concretely illustrated by the practice of citation - when publishing, we cite the previous ideas we’re building on, the published methods we’re using, and the publicly available materials we relied upon.
-Science advances *because of* this sharing of ideas.
+Science advances *because of* this sharing of ideas, and scientists are recognized for sharing ideas through citation and reputation.

-Despite this, however, there are many barriers that lie in the way of sharing ideas and methods - ranging from cultural (e.g. peer review delays before publication) to economic (e.g. closed access publishing) to methodological (e.g. incomplete descriptions of procedures) to systemic (e.g. incentives to hide data and methods).
+Despite this, however, there are many barriers that lie in the way of freely sharing ideas and methods - ranging from cultural (e.g. peer review delays before publication) to economic (e.g. closed access publishing) to methodological (e.g. incomplete descriptions of procedures) to systemic (e.g. incentives to hide data and methods).
 Some of these